srinivas-300/AI-Interview-Agent/README.md

    ```

 3. **MongoDB Setup**
-   Ensure MongoDB Atlas or local instance is running with the following collections:
+   Ensure MongoDB Atlas is running with the following collections:
    - `selection`
    - `interview_result`
    - `chat`